Forensic Nursing Programs

 6. Xavier University

-Xavier University’s online MSN-Forensic Track degree program comes from the Graduate School of Nursing.
+The online MSN-Forensic Track degree program at Xavier University comes from the Graduate School of Nursing.
 This forensic nurse program requires the completion of 10 semester hours; this is in addition to MSN’s coursework of 26 semester hours that focuses on the synthesis and the application of core nursing fundamentals.
-Graduates from forensic nursing certificate programs are prepared to apply the principles of advanced forensics nursing to a variety of settings.
+Graduates from forensic nursing certificate programs can apply the principles of advanced forensics nursing to a variety of settings.

 7. Fairleigh Dickinson University

-Fairleigh Dickinson University’s Becton School of Nursing & Allied Health offers several forensic related programs.
+Fairleigh Dickinson University’s Becton School of Nursing & Allied Health offers several forensic-related programs.
 Their on-campus Forensic Nurse Practitioner in Adult-Gerontology requires the completion of 42- credit hours to receive an Advanced Practice Nursing (APN) degree.
-FDU also offers MSN degree holders a Forensic Graduate Certificate online program that has been accredited by the Commission on Collegiate Nursing Education (CCNE).
-Fairleigh Dickinson University’s forensic nursing and certificate programs can be completed as a part-time or full-time student.
+FDU also offers MSN degree holders a Forensic Graduate Certificate online program that has accreditation from the Commission on Collegiate Nursing Education (CCNE).
+Additionally, students can complete Fairleigh Dickinson University’s forensic nursing certificate programs as part-time or full-time students.

-Fairleigh Dickinson University is a nonsectarian university established in 1942.
+Fairleigh Dickinson University is a nonsectarian university that opened in 1942.
 It operates several campuses (mostly in central New Jersey) in the towns/cities of Hackensack, Teaneck, Madison, and Florham Park.
-Fairleigh Dickinson University holds the distinction as the largest private institution of higher learning in New Jersey, and as the first American university to own/operate an international satellite campus.
+Fairleigh Dickinson University holds the distinction as the largest private university in New Jersey, and as the first American university to own/operate an international satellite campus.

 Format: Online or On-Campus